What is the CDM Executive Board?

 + The CDM EB members

-The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol at its eleventh session elected new members and alternate members to the Board.
-The term of service of the incoming members/alternate members will start at the first meeting of the Board in 2016.
+The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol at its fifteenth session elected new members and alternate members to the Board.
+The term of service of the incoming members/alternate members will start at the first meeting of the Board in 2020.

-Eduardo Calvo of Peru and Frank Wolke of Germany, will serve as Chair and Vice-Chair of the CDM Executive Board respectively until the first meeting of the Board in 2017.
+The Board elected Mr. El Hadji Mbaye Diagne of Senegal and Mr. Oliveri Kassi of Belgium to serve as Chair and Vice-Chair of the CDM Executive Board respectively until the first meeting of the Board in 2021.

 Further information about nomination, election and re-election of members and alternate members of the CDM Board can be found in the Rules of procedure of the Executive Board of the CDM.